calvinhzy/aaz/Commands/site-recovery/fabric/network-mapping/_show.md

-# [Command] _site-recovery fabric network network-mapping delete_
+# [Command] _site-recovery fabric network-mapping show_

-Delete operation to delete a network mapping.
+Get the details of an ASR network mapping.

 ## Versions